Is Michigan Online Poker Legal?

 - Short Deck: With a short deck (hence the name!), this game is fun and popular with online tournaments.

-Online Poker Sites Coming To Michigan
+Online Poker Sites In Michigan

 The World Series of Poker (WSOP) online cardroom and mobile app have millions of players and is very popular with new, younger players.
 WSOP is currently operating in New Jersey, Nevada, and Delaware.
 WSOP is the only online poker site that pools players from those three states.
 Although no partnership has been announced for WSOP Michigan, it is likely the app will launch eventually in the state.